-Auditor's remuneration costs of £19,500 (2017: £19,500) are borne by CRH (UK) Limited, the immediate parent company.
+Auditor's remuneration costs of £15,000 (2018: £19,500) are borne by CRH (UK) Limited, the immediate parent company.
 Non-audit services have not been provided during the current and prior year.
-The Administration expenses during the year relate to bond guarantee fees paid to the parent, listing fees paid to the Irish Stock Exchange and the translation effect of foreign currency transactions.
-The Other Income in the year relates to the release of accruals, which are no longer required, from the Balance Sheet.
+The Administrative expenses during the year relate to bond guarantee fees paid to the ultimate parent and listing fees paid to the Irish Stock Exchange.
+The Other Income in the previous year related to the release of accruals, which were no longer required.